telerik/winforms-docs/richtexteditor/keyboard-support.md

 |ShowFontPropertiesDialog|Ctrl+D|
 |ShowInsertHyperlinkDialog|Ctrl+K|

-Now these key shortcuts can be overridden and customized to the liking of the user.
+Now, these key shortcuts can be overridden and customized to the liking of the user.
 This can be achieved by creating a custom __RichTextEditorInputBehavior__ descendant:

 {{source=..\SamplesCS\RichTextEditor\KeyboardSupport.cs region=input}}
 {{source=..\SamplesVB\RichTextEditor\KeyboardSupport.vb region=input}}